havulv/Qscripts/README.md

 Transform all of the white pixels in an image to transparent (Change the alpha values to 0) in a png.
 Far better results for larger images.
 Also uses the magic of PIL

 #### TODO:
-  Evaluate the accuracy with a negative of the image compared to the new image.
+  * Evaluate the accuracy with a negative of the image compared to the new image.

+## gheadlines.py

+Grab the top 5 results from a google search of a {site} for a {topic} in the past year.
+Returns only live urls, not the google cached results.

+#### TODO:
+  * Expand on what the user can display and maybe take in a generic query

+## link_get.py

+Go to a certain amount of links and then retrieve all the links on the page.
+Also optionally returns a simple regex query for the links scraped.

+#### TODO:
+    * Search for links recursively with a depth parameter
+    * Search for all links in the page instead of those under html 'a'

 Classes
 =======